+Overwhelmed by work?
 The burn out epidemic continues and the Ministry of Employment is starting to organize regular inspections to ensure employers comply with legislation regarding burn out prevention (Since September 2014 every employer must develop a set of measures to prevent burn out and other psychosocial risks at work by doing a psychosocial risks analysis, creating processes for employees to submit requests for intervention, selecting a prevention advisor and informing and training all the required staff on the issue).
 Check your work regulations to make sure they are up to date. (required since March 2015).

 From 1 January 2017, students can work up to 475 hours per year (up from 50 days per year regardless of the number of hours per day worked).
 The effect will be to enable students to work for more hours whilst remaining within the limits for reduced social contributions (which are paid by the employer).
 A new online system will come into operation at the same time enabling students to check easily from their mobile phones how many hours they have left.

+Or is it a new high (est) ever level?
 We received a letter the other day from a Ministry in Wallonia informing us that our letter had been received but according to some Administrative Decision they could only respond to registered post.
 We were therefore kindly requested to re-send our letter, this time by registered post so that they could reply to it.
 You couldn’t make it up!
 Share your stories on our blog.

 Several years after introducing framework legislation on what qualifies as employee status and what qualifies as self-employed status the Belgian government has defined nine specific criteria to determine an individual’s working status.
 From 1st January the criteria will apply to manual workers only (cleaners, construction workers, security guards and transport workers) although the government may well extend the sectors covered by the legislation subsequently. […]

 As those of you who are employers in Belgium know, you must establish replacement days for any bank holiday that falls on a Saturday or Sunday in 2012 before 15th December 2011. […]